bernie-skipole/indipydriver/docs/source/usage/references.rst

 https://indipyclient.readthedocs.io

-Examples of drivers are collected at:
+Examples of clients and drivers are collected at:

 https://github.com/bernie-skipole/inditest